h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ## Objective

-For this tutorial, we will explore the Titanic dataset from the perspective of a passenger life insurance company with [H2O.ai's](https://www.h2o.ai/) enterprise product, [Driverless AI](https://www.h2o.ai/products/h2o-driverless-ai/).
-We will explore possible risk factors derived from this dataset that could have been considered when selling passenger insurance during this time.
+For this tutorial, we will explore the Titanic dataset from the perspective of a passenger life insurance company while using and learning about [H2O.ai's](https://www.h2o.ai/) enterprise product, [Driverless AI](https://www.h2o.ai/products/h2o-driverless-ai/).
+We will explore possible risk factors derived from this dataset that could have been considered when selling passenger insurances.
 More specifically, we will create a predictive model to determine what factors contributed to a passenger surviving.

-In this overview of Driverless AI, you will learn how to load data, explore data details, generate Auto visualizations, launch an experiment, explore feature engineering, view experiment results and get a quick tour of the Machine Learning Interpretability report.
+In part, this tutorial will also be an overview of Driverless AI.
+You will learn how to load data, explore data details, generate Auto visualizations, launch an experiment, explore feature engineering, view experiment results.
+As well, we will go through a quick tour of the Machine Learning Interpretability report that you can generate right after an experiment is complete.

 **Note**: This tutorial has been built on Aquarium, which is H2O.ai's cloud environment providing software access for workshops, conferences, and training.
 The labs in Aquarium have datasets, experiments, projects, and other content preloaded.
 If you use your version of Driverless AI, you will not see the preloaded content.